-Hammersmith and Fulham Law Centre’s Housing unit is made up of solicitors and caseworkers who provide specialist advice and representation in aspects of housing law.
+Hammersmith and Fulham Law Centre’s Housing unit is made up of solicitors who provide specialist advice and representation in aspects of housing law.
 You do not need to live in the borough to benefit from our specialist advice services.
 We are contracted with the Legal Aid Agency to provide advice and representation to people who are eligible for Legal Aid with the following housing problems:

 - possession actions